gcapes/git-course/_episodes/01-introduction.md

 - "Why use version control?"
 objectives:
 - "Understand the benefits of an automated version control system."
+- "Understand the difference between Git and GitHub."
 keypoints:
-- "Store versions neatly."
-- "Restore previous versions."
+- "Git is a version control tool; one of many."
+- "GitHub is a repository hosting service; one of many."
-- "Understand what happened and why."
-- "Always know which is the current version."
+- "Use version control to store versions neatly, restore previous versions, understand what happened (and why), and always know which is the current version."
 ---

 ## What is a version control system?